 Rebecca Weinstein Bacon tries and litigates complex cases for Fortune 500 clients.
 With over 20 years of experience, Rebecca has represented companies in some of their most important cases on a variety of claims: pharmaceutical products liability claims, antitrust cases, consumer class actions, and commercial disputes.
 She is an expert legal strategist with extensive trial experience, as well as the business sophistication and acumen to know when and how to obtain the best possible settlement for her clients.

 Rebecca tried one of the only consumer class action cases to go to trial, which resulted in a defense verdict for Whirlpool.
-She also tried one of the only “pattern and practice” employment discrimination cases to go to trial.
+She also tried one of the only "pattern or practice" employment discrimination cases to go to trial.
 It was brought by the EEOC against Texas Roadhouse.
 She is currently leading the team defending FedEx Ground against sweeping claims by the EEOC relating to their treatment of deaf package handlers.
-She serves on trial teams for bellwether cases in pharmaceutical companies’ most important mass torts.
-She has tried and is slated to try pelvic mesh trials for Johnson and Johnson in 2019 and 2020.
+She serves on trial teams for bellwether cases in pharmaceutical companies' most important mass torts.
+She has tried and is slated to try pelvic mesh trials for Johnson and Johnson in 2020.